-- In the 2020 edition, part of the demand side data for anthracite, other bituminous coal, subbituminous coal, lignite and coal tar have been estimated by the IEA Secretariat for the year 2018. - In the 2017 edition, the Australian administration revised data on coal tar back to 2010 resulting in breaks in time series between 2009 and 2010. - In the 2016 edition, extensive revisions were made to 2010 to 2013 data for many primary and manufactured products causing breaks in production, trade and consumption between 2009 and 2010.
+In the 2021 and 2020 editions, part of the demand side data for other bituminous coal, subbituminous coal, lignite and coal tar have been estimated by the IEA Secretariat for the years 2018 and 2019.
+Due to confidentiality reasons, some flows for those products were suppressed in the data submission to the IEA.
+The figures estimated have been qualified in the dataset as estimated.
+Some subtotals are not qualified as estimated but many flows within them are, this is because the subtotals were submitted but not their breakdown or part of it.

+In the 2021 and 2020 editions, part of the demand side for anthracite is confidential.
+Some of the quantities reported under "Industry, not elsewhere specified" could refer to other flows.

+In the 2021 edition, the split between underground and surface production of coking coal and other bituminous coal was revised back to 2015 based on new available data.

+In the 2017 edition, the Australian administration revised data on coal tar back to 2010 resulting in breaks in time series between 2009 and 2010.

+In the 2016 edition, extensive revisions were made to 2010 to 2013 data for many primary and manufactured products causing breaks in production, trade and consumption between 2009 and 2010.
 Time series which begin in 2010 may be reported in other flows until 2009.
-2014 data were reported on the same basis as 2010 to 2013. - In the 2015 edition, increases of production and consumption of other bituminous coal for 2013 are due to both new mine capacity and improved classification data.
+2014 data were reported on the same basis as 2010 to 2013.

+In the 2015 edition, increases of production and consumption of other bituminous coal for 2013 are due to both new mine capacity and improved classification data.
 In the 2016 edition, these revisions were extended back to 2010.
-Apparent switching between sub-bituminous coal and other bituminous coal between 2009 and 2010 suggests that some other bituminous coal was reported as sub-bituminous coal prior to this, across several flows. - Reclassification of some coal types in the 2013 edition were calculated on an energy basis and resulted in a net increase of quantities of primary coal from 2003 to 2011. - Breaks in the time series for gas works gas between 2008 and 2009 are due to a change of survey, while reduced production and consumption between 2006 and 2008 are due to the removal of some natural gas inputs. - Data on blast furnace gas for electricity production by autoproducers begins in 1986. - Hard coal data prior to 1978 may include subbituminous coal.
+Apparent switching between sub-bituminous coal and other bituminous coal between 2009 and 2010 suggests that some other bituminous coal was reported as sub-bituminous coal prior to this, across several flows.

+Reclassification of some coal types in the 2013 edition were calculated on an energy basis and resulted in a net increase of quantities of primary coal from 2003 to 2011.

+Breaks in the time series for gas works gas between 2008 and 2009 are due to a change of survey, while reduced production and consumption between 2006 and 2008 are due to the removal of some natural gas inputs.

+Data on blast furnace gas for electricity production by autoproducers begins in 1986.

-- In 2018, a substantial stock draw of coking coal followed a 2017 stock build caused by meteorological phenomena. - The decrease of lignite production and consumption in 2017 and 2018 was due to the closure of brown coal fired Hazelwood power plant in early 2017, contributing to a higher consumption of other bituminous coal.
+In 2018, a substantial stock draw of coking coal followed a 2017 stock build caused by meteorological phenomena.

+The decrease of lignite production and consumption in 2017 and 2018 was due to the closure of brown coal fired Hazelwood power plant in early 2017, contributing to a higher consumption of other bituminous coal.

-- Only anthracite trade is reported separately; the remainder that is consumed domestically is included with other bituminous coal due to confidentiality requirements.
-There were no recorded anthracite exports or estimated anthracite production in 2018. - Anthracite production data are unavailable and are therefore estimated by the Australian administration as a balance item. - Registers show large sporadic shipments of anthracite rather than steady supply streams. - Export trade in coke oven coke between 2005 and 2011 exists, but data are unavailable for reasons of confidentiality.
+Only anthracite trade is reported separately; the remainder that is consumed domestically is included with other bituminous coal due to confidentiality requirements.
+There were no recorded anthracite exports or estimated anthracite production in 2018.

+Anthracite production data are unavailable and are therefore estimated by the Australian administration as a balance of trade and consumption.
+There is no visibility over stock movements of this fuel.

+Registers show large sporadic shipments of anthracite rather than steady supply streams.

+Export trade in coke oven coke between 2005 and 2011 exists, but data are unavailable for reasons of confidentiality.
 From 2012 onward exports are estimated by the Australian administration but without providing information on the destination country.